 Since I geek out on natural skincare and beauty more than anything else in this whole wide world, it seemed only appropriate to finally put a post together about my natural skincare and beauty routine.
 My routine is actually very simple and I hope will be helpful to others who are either suffering from acne or simply want to go natural and ditch the nasties.

 Oh goodness, do I love a good face mask.
-I apply a mask about twice a week, always after washing and exfoliating.
-When I’m lazy or if my skin is dry/irritated, I’ll just slather on some manuka honey, but I try to apply either the DIY All-Natural Blackhead Busting Blackout Mask or DIY All-Natural Deep Clean Green Face Mask once a week as they are really good at actually pulling the gunk out of pores.
-If you’re not into DIY, Beautycounter’s No. 3 Balancing Facial Mask is absolutely amazing.
+I apply a mask about twice a week, always after washing and the day after exfoliating.
+When I’m lazy or if my skin is dry/irritated, I’ll just slather on some manuka honey, but I try to apply either the DIY All-Natural Blackhead Busting Blackout Mask or my DIY All-Natural Bentonite Clay Face Mask for Acne & Blemish-Prone Skin once a week as they are really good at actually pulling the gunk out of pores.
+If you’re not into DIY, Beautycounter’s No. 3 Balancing Facial Mask is a cult-classic and works wonders.

 When I see something starting to rear its ugly head, I stand strong and bravely scream “GO AWAY, MONSTER!”
 Just kidding; that’s what I tell my niece to do when we encounter “monsters” while playing.
 I dab a little lavender essential oil on the blemish as a spot treatment before applying my face oil.
 Most EOs need to be diluted but lavender can be applied to the skin neat.